Edited by: Jessica Merritt

 The categories that are eligible to earn 5% cash-back are subject to change quarterly and can include:

 The bolded options above encompass most typical monthly bills and utilities, which means that earning 5% cash-back on these categories should be easy.

-This credit card comes with no annual fee, a 0% intro APR benefit on balance transfers (not purchases or cash advances), and zero fraud liability.
+This credit card comes with benefits including no annual fee, a 0% intro APR benefit on balance transfers (not purchases or cash advances), and zero fraud liability.

 Our favorite Chase personal credit card for paying monthly bills and utilities is the Freedom Unlimited card.

 Because you can earn 5% cash-back on travel purchased through the Chase Ultimate Rewards travel portal, 3% cash-back on dining, and 1.5% cash-back on all other purchases, you’ll start racking up rewards quickly.